bethanylindberg/Bio-DiversityDashboard/README.md

 Additionally, the OTU labels are in a string format that does not lend to an easy read when hovering over the Plot.ly visualizations.

-Finally, with a small sample set of 153 subjects it is difficult to draw any conclusions from the data.
+Finally, with a small sample set of 153 subjects it is difficult to draw any meaningful conclusions from the data.

 ## Methodology